aysiu/MunkiCatalogPromote/README.md

 There are actually a bunch of catalog promotion scripts for Munki.
 Ed Ravin has compiled [a fairly comprehensive list on the Munki Dev mailing list.](https://groups.google.com/d/msg/munki-dev/w5fAMwzeMmM/s_-ri2nGAgAJ)

 I wanted to create something simple for what I want, which is just to move every pkginfo through after a certain number of days.
-I also wanted to practice some more Python, so script was a good excuse to do so.
+I also wanted to practice some more Python, so this script was a good excuse to do so.
 If this script doesn't do what you want to do, definitely check out any of the other automated options from Ed Ravin's list.

 ## How to use MunkiCatalogPromote
 ### General Instructions